 Depending on where you’re traveling and when, $500 could easily be enough to cover a few round-trip domestic flights or one international flight.
 You could use it to stay several nights in a hotel, or to book a train ride across the country.

 And obviously, the bonus can go even further if two spouses sign up for their own cards.
 With two signup bonuses to spend, you could almost pay for a week-long cruise or another inexpensive vacation option in its entirety.

 - Related: Best Credit Card Signup Bonus Offers

 #5: There’s no annual fee the first year and no foreign transaction fees.

 While the Capital One Venture Rewards Credit Card does charge a $95 annual fee, the fee is waived the first year.
 As a result, you get a full 12 months to try out the card’s benefits and rewards to see if the fee is worth it.

-While the one-time bonus of 50,000 miles (once you spend $3,000 on purchases within 3 months) with no annual fee makes year one a no-brainer, you’ll have to run the numbers in subsequent years.
-Generally speaking, you’ll need to spend more than $5,000 on the card annually to make the fee worth it since, at 2 miles per dollar, $5,000 in spending is worth $100 in travel rewards.
+While the one-time bonus of 60,000 miles (once you spend $3,000 on purchases within 3 months from account opening) with no annual fee makes year one a no-brainer, you’ll have to run the numbers in subsequent years.

 Editorial Note: Compensation does not influence our recommendations.
 However, we may earn a commission on sales from the companies featured in this post.
 To view our disclosures, click here.
 Opinions expressed here are the author’s alone, and have not been reviewed, approved or otherwise endorsed by our advertisers.
 Reasonable efforts are made to present accurate info, however all information is presented without warranty.
 Consult our advertiser’s page for terms & conditions.